department-of-veterans-affairs/va-digital-services-platform-docs/content/03-defining-the-project/00-project-introduction.md

 Find templates for detailing out the product vision through epics and user stories so that design and development efforts can kick off with enough information.

-## You can also skip head to read about the next phases:
+## You can also skip around to read about the other phases:
 - [Phase 2: Design the user experience](../design-process/design-process.html)
 - [Phase 3: Develop your application](../development-process/getting-started.html)
 - [Phase 4: Deploy and market your application to live users](../?)